SpaceSoc’s History: Our 50 Year Mission to the Stars!

 Later that year, on the 10th of July, SpaceSoc usurped PhySoc as Bath Uni’s official UKSEDS branch which allowed them to enter the new Olympus Rover Trials competition.
 Their team, called Aqua Lunae, built a rover from scratch and achieved an honourable mention.
 On the 21st of June 2017, in preparation of next year’s competition, Aqua Lunae rebranded itself as Team Bath Roving (TBRo) which we know and love today!
 Coincidentally, Bath Rocket Team (BRT) was independently formed around the same time.

-2017 Rover at the competition.
+2017 rover at the competition.

 2018 stargazing social.